AADISDEV/AADI-sREPO-F28WP-/README.md

-# F28WP-lab1
+# aadisdev

-This is a read me file
+This is an example repo for the first lab for F28WP 2023.